camden-kid/angular/aio/content/guide/attribute-directives.md

 the attribute.
 The controller class implements the desired directive behavior.

-This page demonstrates building a simple _myHighlight_ attribute directive to set an element's background color when the user hovers over that element.
+This page demonstrates building a simple _appHighlight_ attribute directive to set an element's background color when the user hovers over that element.
 You can apply it like this: